AJWest22/MS2-submission/README.md

  The source code for this game can be found here: https://www.youtube.com/watch?v=U64vIhh0TyM

  And the HTML and CSS here: https://www.youtube.com/watch?v=G6JTM-zt-dQ

- All I did was tweak the variables and classes slightly.